Orbit Downloader: Funding and malicious conduct

 Although Orbit Downloader is free, it is an advertising-supported product since it offers to change the web browser's homepage upon installation and also offers to install software that are not critical for its operation.
 Also it has begun to display built-in ads inside the program main window and when a dialog of a finished download appears.

 On 21 August 2013, the WeLiveSecurity blog, published by the ESET security company, reported that since version 4.1.1.15, Orbit Downloader includes a botnet-like module which performs DDoS attacks without the user's knowledge or permission.
 Because of this dubious behavior, it is being detected as malware.
-Following this report, download websites BetaNews, Download.com, DownloadCrew, MajorGeeks, Softpedia and Softonic disabled its download.
-Betanews attempted to contact the developers but discovered that their last blog activity had been in 2009 and the Orbit community forum has since been left to a spammer.
+Following this report, BetaNews, Download.com, DownloadCrew, MajorGeeks, Softpedia and Softonic removed app download link from their websites.
+Betanews attempted to contact Innoshock but discovered that the developer's last blog activity had been in 2009 and the Orbit community forum has since been left to a spammer.